shahlaa1212/ChatScreen/README.md

 </p>

 # 📱 MyChat UI
-This project include sample chat App just using XML
+This project include sample chat ui consists of one page just using XML
 ## 📷 Preview
 <table>
   <tr>